sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/nItishAstram/bhartRhariH/nItishataka_vairAgyashataka.md

  7 The Pauranic age is also the subject of as much controversy as any other period in Sanskrt literature.
 The greatest name connected with this period is that of Vyàsa the author of the eighteen puranas.
 Vyasa's name is also connected with the Vedic period, for he is said to have arranged the Vedas as we now find them.
 Vyása may there-fore be regarded as the link between the Vodic and the Pauranic peri-ods, and to have lived towards the close of the Vedic age and marked the commencement of the Pauraníc age.
 He is therefore certainly older than the Christian Era.

 work, but draws largely upon the literature then existing.
-Among other works it is indebted to the S'atakas, and onestanza from the Niti S'ataka has been borrowed by the [*Pancha Tantra*](# "Niti S'ataka, Sl.
-91. Sharngadhara however quotes this verse as of some other poet after quoting a number from Bhartṛhari.") and from thence by the Kaltla–u–Dimnah.
+Among other works it is indebted to the S'atakas, and onestanza from the Niti S'ataka has been borrowed by the *Pancha Tantra*[^7] and from thence by the Kaltla–u–Dimnah.
 The author of the S'atakas therefore must have lived some time before 500 A. D., that is we cannot place him later than the latter half of the fifth century.

+[^7]: "Niti S'ataka, Sl.
+91. Sharngadhara however quotes this verse as of some other poet after quoting a number from Bhartṛhari."

  Bhartrhari nowhere mentions contemporary persons or incidentsnor is he referred to by any writer as a contemporary.

-**THE IDENTITY OF BHARTRHARI AND [BHATTIS](# "This is taken here with minor changes, which do not affect the argument at all, from the Introduction to the Bhatti Kavya Vol. I. S. K. Press Series.")**
+**THE IDENTITY OF BHARTRHARI AND BHATTIS[^8]**

+[^8]: "This is taken here with minor changes, which do not affect the argument at all, from the Introduction to the Bhatti Kavya Vol. I. S. K. Press Series."

  Bhartrhari has been identified with Bhatti, the author of the celebrated Bhatti Kavya.
 As to Bhartrhari himself there is a controversy as to whether the Bhartrhari of the Satakas and his namesake author of the Vakyapadîya are one and the same.
 So the controversy expands itself thus:—Was Bhatti another name for the author of the S'atakas, or for the author of the Vakyapadiya, or were the three one and the same or quite different individuals?
 That the three were not one is conclusively proved from some evidence collected together by Mr. K. B. Pathak.
 Mr. Pathak has proved from contemporary and other unquestionable evidence that the author of the Vákyapadiya was a Buddhist.
 Neither Bhartrhari the author of the Satakas nor Bhatti was & Buddhist.
 The S'atakas are not only not imbued with any of the characteristics that ought to mark a Buddhistic work for the inculcation of moral principles (for which the S'atakas are intended. but even the alleged traces of Buddhism in them are so faint that one can confidently assert that the work is not the production of Buddhistic genius.
 Nor was Bhatti a follower of Buddha.
 He glorifies in his epic, the Bhatti kavya, a hero whom Hinduism has idolised.
 A Buddhist would have chosen for his hero a coreligionist rather than a Hindu divinity.
 So the author or the *Vakyapadiya* was a distinct individual from either of the authors of the S'atakas or the Bhattikavya.
 So the question to be determined now is—was Bhatti the same as the author of the S'atakas?
 And we think not.
 In the accounts of the lives of these two individuals there is too great difference to admit of the one being identified with the other.
 If we ignore the tradition that the two were one

 and the same individual, we find very little that is common to the life of the two.
 Bhartrhari was a *Kshatriya*, Bhatti a *Brahmana*; the former is connected with Central India and the latter seems from a passage in the *Bhatti* *Kavya* to have belonged to the court of Valabhi.
 From internal evidence offered by the *S'atakas* and the *Bhatti Karya* we might say that they could not have been the productions of the same pen.
 The latter is as is well known a grammatical poem, and the author shows a wonderful command in handling his words, and even from a grammatical point of view the poemcan be said to be a perfect piece of composition.
 Of the *S'atakas* we cannot say the same.
-They confront us here and there with an uncouth form of a word, and a clumsy [construction.](# "For instances 95 N. S., 55 V. S'. &c.")This in itself is sufficient to awaken our suspicion, and reject all theories of identity.
+They confront us here and there with an uncouth form of a word, and a clumsy construction.[^9]This in itself is sufficient to awaken our suspicion, and reject all theories of identity.
 In their religion too they seem to be two different persons.
-Bhartrhari, though a professed unitarian as regards S'iva and Vishnu, now and then betrays his predilections towards the former [deity](# "See Sl. 'भक्तिर्भवे'c.
-V. S. 72.,58 &c."); while Bhaṭṭi isadevout worshipper of the latter.
+Bhartrhari, though a professed unitarian as regards S'iva and Vishnu, now and then betrays his predilections towards the former deity[^10]; while Bhaṭṭi isadevout worshipper of the latter.
 Another circumstance which leads to the same conclusion, is, as remarked by Mr. Govind S'ankara S'astri Bápat (in his preface to his edition of the Bhatti Kavya, N. S. Press Series) that in ancient works, distinction is made of the quotations from the works of these two poets.
 In the absence of equally trustworthy evidence or convincing argument, the above circumstances are sufficient to dispel all idea of theidentity of these two poets.

+[^9]: "For instances 95 N. S., 55 V. S'. &c."

+[^10]: "See Sl. 'भक्तिर्भवे'c.
+V. S. 72.,58 &c."

 THE TWO BHARTRHARIS.

  Colebrooke seems to have made a distinction between the two Bhartrharis, for when speaking of the *Bhatti Karya* he says that its author was Bhartrhari and cautious his readers at the same time that this Bhartrhari was not the brother of Vikrama and author of the *S'atakas*.
 Evidently he must have been referring to the author of the *Vakyapadiya* whom he identifies with Bhaṭṭi.
 We have already stated on Mr. Pâtha's authority that the author of the *Vakyapadiya* was a Buddhist; and now we shall proceed to summarise Mr. Pàthak's evidence in brief.

- The Chinese traveller I-tsing who paid a visit to India towards the close of the 7th century states that the *grammarian* Bhartṛhari died forty years before his [visit](# " Prof. Max Muller calculates this date as 650 A. D.").
+ The Chinese traveller I-tsing who paid a visit to India towards the close of the 7th century states that the *grammarian* Bhartṛhari died forty years before his visit[^11].
 The author of the *Vakyapadiya,*

+[^11]: " Prof. Max Muller calculates this date as 650 A. D."

 the Chinese pilgrim says, was a Buddhist who "believed deeply in the three jewels, and meditated on the two–fold voidness."Vachaspatimis'ra, a writer of the 11th century speaks of the author of the *Vakyapadiya*, as a *Bahya* which means *Veda–bahya*, and this word was applied to the Buddhists.
 This confirms the statement of I'tsing that the grammarian Bhartrhari was a Buddhist.
 Kumàrila indulges in a violent invective against the author of the Vákyapadiya, which it would be difficult to understand under any other supposition except that he was a Buddhist.
-So the authors of the *S'atakas* and the *Vakyapadiya* must be regarded as different persons, and the only [objection](# "See supra, p. v.")which Mr. Telang had to placing our poet so early as at the middle of the 1st century B. C. may be supposed to be laid at rest
+So the authors of the *S'atakas* and the *Vakyapadiya* must be regarded as different persons, and the only objection[^12]which Mr. Telang had to placing our poet so early as at the middle of the 1st century B. C. may be supposed to be laid at rest

+[^12]: "See supra, p. v."

 THE S'ATAKAS